pauldwhitman/uaegoldenvisa/README.md

 ![ADRO GV nomination approval](./images/tamm-approved.png)

-You will also receive an email from the FAIC.
+ADRO will nominate you to FAIC, and you will receive an automated email from ICA as follows.

 ![Confirmation of nomination from FAIC](./images/ica-email-1.png)

+Once you have this automated email, you may proceed to the next stage.

 ## Stage 2: Apply for GV
-Once you have a GV nomination, you can proceed to apply for a GV.
+Once you have a GV nomination, you can proceed to apply (and hopefully receive!) a GV.
+This is the most complex stage where people get stuck.
+You can start this process by engaging a PRO, or submitting an application yourself through the ICA Smart Services web portal.

 ### Formal ICA process name
 `VISA - GOLDEN RESIDENCE - PERSONS WHO ARE TALENTED PIONEERS - ISSUE NEW VISA`.

 ### Who can do this?
-You can engage a PRO or submit an applicaiton yourself through the ICA Smart Services web portal.
+PRO or you.

 ### Process
+You need to upload the correct documentation, then
 ![Process for applying for a GV](./images/process-gv.png)

+> [!WARNING]
+> Your application must be correct, otherwise it will be _Returned for modification_.
+If your application has been returned 3 times, your application will be rejected and you must pay the AED 354.57 application fee again to restart stage 2.
+It is not uncommon for an application to be rejected, so do not panic if this occurs.
+It does not count against you.

 ### Process stages
 |#|Name|Description|Owner|Duration to progress to next stage|